VEZY/PlantGeom.jl/docs/src/geometry/amap_conventions_reference.md

 - If both projection flags are enabled, `NormalUp` is applied before `Plagiotropy`.
 - Propagated stiffness angles are written to component children before those children are reconstructed.
 - Explicit translation attributes keep the node position explicit; topology-based placement is used only when `XX/YY/ZZ` are absent.
+- When endpoint override is active, angle stages are skipped and node `Length` is inferred from endpoint distance.

 ## 4. Local vs Global Angles in `GeometryConvention`